carbon-language/carbon-lang/docs/project/code_review.md

 For [evolution proposals](evolution.md) of any kind, it is the team members' responsibility to explicitly note any review comments that block completing the code review when making a decision.
-Otherwise, the consensus decision is assumed to mean the prior review comments from the team are addressed, and the author is free to ask for whatever subset of _code reviews_ they want and merge when those approve.
+Otherwise, the consensus decision is assumed to mean the prior review comments from the team are addressed; the author is free to merge once the pull request is approved, possibly with a code review separate from the proposal's review.

 ## GitHub pull request mechanics